Btwonu/movie-app-client/README.md

 - Client routes are separated into two different (authenticated/unauthenticated) sections
 - Context API is used to update the user information and provide it to components
 - Youtube API is used to fetch movie trailers
+- React Bootstrap is used for styling
+- Styled Components is used to encapsulate styles for components

 ### Difficulties and problems